Legalization of non-medical cannabis in the United States: Advocacy

 Several U.S.-based advocate groups seek to modify the drug policy of the United States to decriminalize cannabis.
 These groups include Law Enforcement Against Prohibition, Students for Sensible Drug Policy, The Drug Policy Alliance, the Marijuana Policy Project, NORML, Coalition for Rescheduling Cannabis, and Americans for Safe Access.
 There are also many individual American cannabis activists, such as Jack Herer, Paul Armentano, Edward Forchion, Jon Gettman, Rob Kampia, and Keith Stroup; Marc Emery, a well-known Canadian activist, has supported cannabis activism in the U.S. among other countries by donating money earned from Cannabis Culture magazine and Emeryseeds.com.

 In 1997, the Connecticut Law Revision Commission recommended Connecticut reduce cannabis possession of one ounce or less for adults age 21 and over to a civil fine.
 In 2001, the New Mexico state-commissioned Drug Policy Advisory Group stated that decriminalizing cannabis "will result in greater availability of resources to respond to more serious crimes without any increased risks to public safety."

-A few places in California have been advocating cannabis decriminalization.
+A few places in California had been advocating cannabis decriminalization.

 On November 3, 2004, Oakland passed Proposition Z, which makes "adult recreational marijuana use, cultivation and sales the lowest [city] law enforcement priority."
 The proposition states the city of Oakland must advocate to the state of California to adopt laws to regulate and tax cannabis.
 On November 7, 2006, Santa Cruz passed Measure K, which made cannabis the lowest priority for city law enforcement.
 The measure requests the Santa Cruz City Clerk send letters annually to state and federal representatives advocating reform of cannabis laws.
 On June 5, 2007, Mendocino County Board of Supervisors voted 4–1 to send a letter in support of the legalization, regulation, and taxation of cannabis to state and federal legislators, and the President of United States.

 Ron Paul, a former Texas Congressman and 2008 Presidential Candidate, stated at a rally in response to a question by a medical cannabis patient that he would "never use the federal government to force the law against anybody using marijuana."
 In his book, The Revolution: A Manifesto he writes, "Regardless of where one stands on the broader drug war, we should all be able to agree on the subject of medical marijuana.
 Here, the use of an otherwise prohibited substance has been found to relieve unbearable suffering in countless patients.
 How can we fail to support liberty and individual responsibility in such a clear cut case?
 What harm does it do to anyone else to allow fellow human beings in pain to find the relief they need?"
 He is also the cosponsor of the Personal Use of Marijuana by Responsible Adults Act of 2008.